 Add that to bird feeders in your garden with the spill of seed on the ground below and that further adds to your chances.
 However, being able to see hedgehogs when they visit is a whole different game.
 Hedgehogs are nocturnal and basically they will wander, eat and nap throughout the night.

 For any new visitors to my blog, being completely unfamiliar with this wonderful garden creature back in August 2007 I found myself reading up about them.
-I was interested in what extra foods I could provide and found they enjoyed dried sultanas, unsalted peanuts (sometimes I crush them), dried and live mealworms.
+I was interested in what extra foods I could provide and found they enjoyed dried sultanas, unsalted peanuts (I crush the bigger ones), dried and live mealworms.

 I have also tried a variety of dried hedgehog mixes bought from shops and even tried dried dog food as suggested by others.
 However, it always gets left and I only end up throwing it away.
 I do know cat food is enjoyed by hedgehogs but having a good sized bird population with a variety of species and lots of juveniles at the feeders I don’t want to attract any more than already visit.